MicrosoftDocs/architecture-center/docs/checklist/dev-ops.md

 **Make systems observable.** The operations team should always have clear visibility into the health and status of a system or service.
 Set up external health endpoints to monitor status, and ensure that applications are coded to instrument the operations metrics.
 Use a common and consistent schema that helps you correlate events across systems.
 [Azure Diagnostics][azure-diagnostics] and [Application Insights][app-insights] are the standard method of tracking the health and status of Azure resources.
 [Azure Monitor][azure-monitor] also provides centralized monitoring and management for cloud or hybrid solutions.

 **Aggregate and correlate logs and metrics**.
 A properly instrumented telemetry system provides a large amount of raw performance data and event logs.
-Make sure that telemetry and log data is processed and correlated in a short period of time, so that operations staff always have an up-to-date picture of system health.
+Make sure that telemetry and log data is processed and correlated quickly, so that operations staff always have an up-to-date picture of system health.
 Organize and display data in ways that give a cohesive view of any problems, so that whenever possible it's clear when events are related to one another.

 > Consult your corporate retention policy for requirements on how data is processed and how long it should be stored.